-Before the beginning of the semester, students will have the opportunity to meet individually with the Work Study coordinator in order to discuss their work preferences.
-Job assignments will typically reflect a mix of the students’ interests and previous experience, as well as DRBU and CTTB’s current needs.
+Before the start of the semester, students will meet with the work study coordinator one-on-one to discuss their work preferences.
+Job assignments generally reflect students’ interests and previous experience as well as the current needs of DRBU and CTTB.

-Some positions that entail a high degree of responsibility or technical expertise will require some experience.
-However, Work Study also serves as an opportunity for students to gain experience in a field of their interest.
+Some positions that entail a high degree of responsibility or technical expertise require previous experience.
+However, work study also offers students the opportunity to gain experience in fields of their interest.